-Participants who meet the above hearing loss criteria: Each air conduction hearing aid is subject to a \$50 copay (per device, per each ear), with maximum plan benefit of \$1,500 per device every three (3) years.
+When air conduction hearing aids are medically necessary, each air conduction hearing aid is subject to a \$50 copay (per device, per each ear), with maximum plan benefit of \$1,500 per device every three (3) years.

 Participants may submit a copy of their hearing aid payment receipt from the hearing aid provider to the third-party claims administrator to request reimbursement for the hearing aid benefit, less applicable copayment(s), and deductibles to receive credit towards the Out-of-Pocket Maximum.